Trek X-Caliber and Procaliber Compared: Which One to Choose?

 Suspension

 All X-Caliber and Procaliber mountain bikes have suspension travel of 100mm, suitable for cross-country.
-It can be limiting for riding demanding terrain or technical trails.
-For these terrains, consider Trek Roscoe instead.
+This can be limiting for riding demanding terrain or technical trails.
+For these terrains, consider the Trek Roscoe instead.

-Remember that the small sizes (XS) have a shorter travel (80mm) due to the small frame size.
+Remember that the small sizes (XS) have shorter travel (80mm) due to their smaller frame size.

 The forks differ across all models, ranging from RockShox Judy SL (air spring) to RockShox Reba RL (Solo Air spring).
 These are not the best suspension forks on the market, but they are sufficient for these bikes’ intended use and price range.

 Another difference between X-Calibers and Procalibers is the IsoSpeed decoupler found on Procalibers.
 You may know it from Trek road bikes.
-It absorbs small bumps and vibrations, making your ride more comfortable.
+It absorbs small bumps and vibrations, making for a more comfortable ride.
 It also reduces the strain on your lower back.

 Trek Procaliber 9.5 - IsoSpeed decoupler detail.